nossidge/snowball/README.md

 looping backwards to find the opening of a poem.

 **output-wordsWithLength.txt**
 Lists all words alphabetically by length.
-This is actually only used in the program to select a 1 or 2 letter word that starts off a poem, but it is interesting enough as incidental information for me to have kept it in.
-Since it is used to find forward growing snowballs, it only includes the first word in a given word pair, not the last.
+This only includes words that are not "dead branches" - i.e. words which chain to a subsequent word one letter longer.

 **output-wordsDeadBranches.txt**
 Lists all single word keys in wordsBackwards that are not keys in wordsForwards.